oarepo/rfcs/docs/0008-communities-backend.md

 The scope of this RFC is the backend invenio module `oarepo-communities` to allow CRUD+search operations on Communities and Community-aware records through the programmatic and REST APIs, to configure Community curation workflows and roles permissions.

+It explores and defines ways, in which the existing [invenio-communities](https://github.com/inveniosoftware/invenio-communities) module and other related Invenio modules can be used to implement our use-cases.

 ## Motivation

 #### 1. General user

+> As a user from the general public:

-- **a.**  As a user, I want to be able to search for existing Communities, in order to discover and filter new institutions/projects/events/topics, that I may be interested in.
+- **a.** I want to be able to search for existing Communities, in order to discover and filter new institutions/projects/events/topics, that I may be interested in.
-- **b.** As a user, I want to be able to browse and search for records published in a Community of my interest.
+- **b.** I want to list, search and view records published (marked as visible to general public) in a Community of my interest.
+- **c.** I want to list, search and view published records independently on Community it was published in (across all the Communities).
+- **d.** on a record landing page I want to immediately see, in which Community the record was published, this also applies to downloaded record metadata.

+_NOTE: Any of the following roles are also considered as general users._

 #### 2. Community owner

+> As an owner of the Community:

-- **a.** As a Community owner, I want to be able to make changes to my Community's profile page, in order to correct/add information, so that they can quickly appear publicly for other users to see.
+- **a.** I want to be able to make changes to my Community's profile page, in order to correct/add information, so that they can quickly appear publicly for other users to see.
-- **b.** As a Community owner, I want to be able to have a persistent, unique identifier/slug for my Community, so that I can reliably store and depend on it on my side, in order to use it in REST API
+- **b.** I want to receive a persistent, unique identifier/slug (when used in record landing page URLs, it **MUST NEVER** change) for my Community, so that I can reliably store and depend on it on my side, in order to use it in any form of permanent API and UI URLs.
-- **c.** As a Community owner, I want to list and query all Community members and their corresponding Community roles
+- **c.** I want to list and query all Community members and their corresponding Community roles **_#TODO:_** is this the proper role?
 #### 3. Community member

+> As a member of the Community:

-- **a.** As a member, I want to submit my work as a repository record associated with my Community.
+- **a.** I want to submit my work as a repository record associated with my Community.
 - **b.** As a member, I want to list and query my submitted records and filter it depending on submission / curation state (e.g. draft, waiting for approval, approved, published,...).
-- **c.** As a member, I want to publish my record so that it can be discoverable and accessible either by:
+- **c.** I want to publish my record so that it can be discoverable and accessible either by:
   - other community members
   - general public.
+- **d.** I want to list, query and view records published (marked as visible to Community or general public) by other Community members.
-- **c.** As a member of Community, where curation policy requires approval before publishing, I need to be able to request such approval by Community curators.
+- **e.** where curation policy requires approval before publishing, I have to request such approval from Community curators and publishers (where applicable by policy).
-- **d.** As a member, I want to be able to list and check all the requests that I made (e.g. for record approval, doi registration,...) and it's status (e.g. whether it was accepted or rejected or any feedback from people involved in handling the request).
+- **f.** I want to list and view all the requests that I made (e.g. for record approval, doi registration,...) and it's status (e.g. whether it was accepted or rejected or any feedback from people involved in handling the request).
+- **g.** I may want to get notified, when any of my requests changes it's state.
+- **h.** I may want to discuss with people reviewing my requests by adding comments to it.

 #### 4. Community curator

+As a curator:

+- **a.** I want to be notified, when a new record approval request appears in a Community
+- **b.** I want to list and view all pending record approval requests in my Community, that needs to be reviewed.
+- **c.** I want to review record approval requests together with related record and either:
+  - accept them.
+Related record becomes visible to other members or general public (depending on Community's curation policy).
+  - reject them, and provide optional feedback explaining why it was rejected, or if any changes to the related record are requested.
+  - discuss with the request author by adding comments to the request

 #### 5. Community publisher
+_NOTE: This user role is relevant only to Communities having curation policy requiring additional approvement step before the record is made visible to general public._

+As a Community publisher:

+- **a.** I want to be notified, when a Community record approved by curators is requested to be published to general public.
+- **b.** I want to list and view all pending record publication requests in my Community, that needs to be reviewed.
+- **c.** I want to review record publication requests together with related record, and either:
+  - accept them.
+Related record becomes visible to general public.
+  - reject them, and provide optional feedback explaining why it was rejected.
+  - discuss with the request author by adding comments to the request.

+#### 6. System user

+System user can be added to Community as a special kind of Community member.
+Such user may be subject to a different set of curation policy rules, record submission workflows, and record permission policies, than standard Community members.

+For example, system users can be used in background processes for automatical harvest of records from another repository instance into Community.

+> System user:

+- **a.** Uses Rest APIs or record service directly for Community record submission

-#### 6. Repository system administrator
+#### 7. Repository site administrator

+> As a repository site administrator:

+- **a.** I create Communities, designate Community owners
+- **b.** I manage mappings of external user groups (from Perun AAI system) to repository site user groups
+- **c.** I create and manage system users.

 ## Detailed design